sabrinajmei/my-first-app-repo/README.md

 Create requirements.txt file for packages:
 - Right click left sidebar, create a new file outside of the app folder
 - Name it "requirements.txt"
-- In that file, type out all the packages you need: requests, plotly, pandas
+- In that file, type out all the packages you need: requests, plotly, pandas, python-dotenv

 Install packages:
 ```sh